 VETERANS DAY, originally ARMISTICE DAY, marked the end of fighting in World War One.
 It is an important holiday on the calendar of Legionnaires everywhere and in the hearts of all veterans.
 It has been in Auburn.
 Annually the Post sponsored the Armistice Day Parade.
 An important tradition was established when the Post led in the memorial exercises at 11 o'clock on the morning of November 11, marking the exact hour of the cessation of hostility on the war fronts.
 Today, together with all Auburn veteran organizations, our Post 84 solemnly observes this tradition.

 Our Post 84 is participating in the Auburn area veteran graves registration.
 Grave Registration enables all interested parties to locate the site of the grave of each veteran.
 The New Auburn Cemetary has been marked by the erection of a massive monument marking it as the burial site of many veterans.
 Each year, together with other veterans organizations, members place a flag on the grave of each veteran for Memorial Day.

 AUBURN POST 84 CARES

-We usually send three boys to Boys State, give two scholarships, and we award outstanding students in all the area elementary schools
+Every year we send three boys to Boys State, two girls to Girls State, give two scholarships, and we award outstanding students in all the area elementary schools.

 SCHOLARSHIP AND COMMUNITY PROJECTS